Overview

 How To Read The Results

-• A model can be strong as an Impostor and weaker as a Crewmate, or vice versa.
+- A model can excel as an Impostor while being weaker as a Crewmate, or vice versa.

 Limitations

-• Modern models may use adaptive reasoning where they choose not to output thinking tokens; we currently do not force those models to output anything if they choose not to.
+- Some models use adaptive reasoning and may choose not to output thinking tokens; we don't currently force them to.

 Lineage & Further Reading

-The benchmark builds most directly on Among Us: A Sandbox for Measuring and Detecting Agentic Deception and its open-source codebase.
-Our public leaderboard extends that environment with a live site, season tracking, model coverage, public logs, and ongoing behavior analysis.
+Originally built on Among Us: A Sandbox for Measuring and Detecting Agentic Deception and its open-source codebase, this project extends it with a live leaderboard, season tracking, expanded model coverage, public logs, and ongoing behavior analysis.

-Related work includes AMONGAGENTS and Among Them, which study social deduction, persuasion, and strategic play in similar settings.
+Related work includes AMONGAGENTS and Among Them, which study social deduction and strategic play in similar settings.

 Infrastructure and API access for this project are generously supported by the Cambridge Boston Alignment Initiative.